Canleskis/ephemeris-explorer/README.md

 - [x] Implement multiple types of integrators appropriate for different problems (symplectic, linear multistep, Runge-Kutta-Nystrom, etc.).
 - [x] Evaluation of accuracy of solar system simulations versus data from JPL and other sources.
+- [ ] Improve UI/UX related to trajectory plotting for spacecrafts.
+Display more information such as closest approach, SOI changes, etc.

 ### Medium term